jar-b/terraform-provider-awsipranges/docs/index.md

 ### Optional

-- `cachefile` (String) Location to cache the ip-ranges.json file.
-The provider will attemptto cache the ranges file in a default location and read from it on subsequent runs if no value is provided.
+- `cachefile` (String) Location to cache the `ip-ranges.json` file.
+If no value is provided, the provider will attempt to cache the ranges file in a default location (`.aws/ip-ranges.json` inside the current user's home directory) and read from it on subsequent runs.
-- `expiration` (String) Duration after which the cached ranges file should be replaced.
+- `expiration` (String) Duration after which the cached `ip-ranges.json` file should be replaced.